CS-SI/SIRIUS/README.md

 Stream mode is activated with the option `--stream`.
 It will cut the image into multiple blocks of small size (default block size is 256x256).
 Each block will be processed separately and result blocks will be aggregated to generate the output image. **This mode must be used on large image.**

-Stream mode can be run in mono-threaded context (`--parallel-workers=1`) or in multi-threaded context (`--parallel-workers=N` where N is the requested number of threads which will compute the zoom).
+Stream mode can be run in mono-threaded context (`--parallel-workers=1`) or in multi-threaded context (`--parallel-workers=N` where N is the requested number of threads which will compute the resampling).

 ```sh
 ./sirius -z 4 -d 3 \